Duluth Beltline Railway

 At first a one-car operation, the incline rose six hundred feet in elevation during the twenty-four minutes it took for the car to travel the three miles of track from the bottom to the top.
 A Duluth News Tribune story on May 8, 1890 called the railway “the longest of its kind in the world.”
 When the railway opened for regular operation on July 8, 1890, a round trip fare cost fifteen cents.
 In 1892 a second car was added so like the Seventh Avenue West Incline as one car went up another came down.
 Bayview Heights resident W. Dibbel acted as the incline’s superintendent from the day it opened until the day he died in 1906, after which William Ives took over the job.

 Several stations were built along the way between Bayview Heights and the Marinette/Iron Bay Works in 1890, and a new, improved station was built on Central Avenue in 1892 where the incline met the streetcar tracks.
-A story about the new station boasted of the view from the top of the railway: “…it reaches a a beautiful plateau that overlooks West Duluth, all St. Louis Bay and much of the river, West Superior, much of Duluth, Duluth harbor, Minnesota Point and from which you can look out unto the lake as far as the eye can see.”
+A story about the new station boasted of the view from the top of the railway:

 In 1902 two female passengers took an unexpected ride on the Bayview Incline, and the News Tribune reported the incident with a dramatic lead that read “Several West Duluth women were abducted on a cable car Sunday evening by a man two miles away.”
-Assuming the conductor was aboard the car for its final return of the day to Bayview at 9 p.m.—and unaware that several women had remained aboard the incline while they waited for a connecting streetcar—the power house operator in Bayview through the switch, sending the car back up the hill.
+Assuming the conductor was aboard the car for its final return of the day to Bayview at 9 p.m.—and unaware that several women had remained aboard the incline while they waited for a connecting streetcar—the power house operator in Bayview threw the switch, sending the car back up the hill.
 The women screamed, the men scrambled about uselessly, and the whole matter was straightened out in short order.
 Not much of an abduction, but, as the reporter wrote, “the story was too good to keep.”
 Later that year telephones were installed in the stations and cars.

 A much more serious incident occurred in 1907.
-Edward Burke, a 35-year-old resident of Proctor was returning home on the Incline from a day at Fairmount park when he “in some way lost his balance.”
-He landed on rocks 25 feet below the raised railway and was taken by Johnson’s Ambulance to Dr. Graham’s Hospital with no broken brones but what were thought to be internal injuries.
+Edward Burke, a 35-year-old resident of Proctor was returning home on the Incline from a day at Fairmount Park when he “in some way lost his balance.”
+He landed on rocks 25 feet below the raised railway and was taken by Johnson’s Ambulance to Dr. Graham’s Hospital with no broken bones but what were thought to be internal injuries.
 The newspaper failed to update his condition.

 Even worse accidents were avoided.
 Kids liked to play pranks, a favorite of which was greasing the incline’s rails or placing stones on the track.
 In 1901 two small boys placed “two or three good sized stones on the track.”
 Fortunately, the conductor spotted the stones and stopped, avoiding what he thought would be certain derailment.